opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

    * Sign In / Sign Up Links

-     * Accounts are exposed through Linux Foundation or OpenStack account credentials.
+     * Accounts are exposed through Linux Foundation.

      * If you already have a Linux Foundation ID, you can sign in directly with your ID.

-     * If you do not have a Linux Foundation ID, you can sign up for a new one using 'Sign Up'
+     * If you do not have a Linux Foundation ID, you can sign up for a new one using 'Sign Up'.

    * My Results Tab